comunica/Article-ISWC2018-Resource/content/introduction.md

 {:.comment data-author="RV"}
 Same here, not just LDF.

-Comunica is differs from existing query engines on different levels:
+Comunica differs from existing query engines on different levels:

-{:.comment data-author="RV"}
-Should we call it a _meta query engine_?
-Should we already to that here?

-1. The **modularity** of Comunica allows for easy _extensions_ and _customization_ of algorithms and functionality.
+1. The **modularity** of the Comunica meta query engine allows for easy _extensions_ and _customization_ of algorithms and functionality.
 Furthermore, modules can be added and removed using an RDF configuration file, which makes it possible for users to build and finetune their own engine.
 <span class="comment" data-author="RV">Yeah, and those configurations can be published too.
 Full repeatability of an exact configuration.
 More than repeatability: just take an existing config, add in your algorithm, and you can compare.</span>
 2. Within Comunica, multiple **heterogeneous** interfaces are a first-class citizen.
 This enables federated querying over heterogeneous sources and makes it for example possible to evaluate queries over any combination of SPARQL endpoints, TPF entrypoints, datadumps, or other types of interfaces.
 3. Comunica is implemented for the **Web** in JavaScript, which makes it possible to use it in a browser, from the command line, via the [SPARQL protocol](cite:cites spec:sparqlprot), or from any Web or JavaScript application.